Make Your Old Outboard Engine New Again

 Like anything mechanical, however, an old outboard needs some love.
 Rubber ages, parts wear, and corrosion runs its course.
 Pretty soon that faithful old Johnson is letting you down.
 Read on for some tips to help your old outboard avoid or overcome the ravages of time.

 Buy the Book

-It doesn’t touch fuel, but the rubber impeller of the water pump will get dry and stiff with age, especially if the motor is not used frequently.
-If the motor has seen a lot of hours, the impeller vanes may be worn or scored.
-Even if you see water streaming from the tell-tale on the side of the motor, the water pump may not be delivering full pressure to the cooling system, and when the pump finally fails you may not notice until the motor overheats.
-Replacing the impeller is really cheap insurance.
-Also inspect the pump housing, which on many motors can be replaced if it’s been scored by abrasive sand.
-Finally, inspect the water intake port(s) on the lower unit to make sure they are not blocked with debris–a stiff wire can be used to poke them clear.
+The rubber impeller of the water pump in an outboard motor can become dry and stiff with age, particularly if the motor is not frequently used.
+Even if the motor has seen a lot of hours, the impeller vanes may also become worn or scored.
+Although you may see water streaming from the tell-tale on the side of the motor, the water pump may not be delivering sufficient pressure to the cooling system.
+If the pump fails, you may not notice until the motor overheats.
+Thus, it is advisable to replace the impeller regularly as it is inexpensive insurance.

 While you’ve got the prop off the motor, check for fishing line wrapped around the shaft near the propshaft seal; it can destroy that seal and let water enter the gearcase.